Your finances and COVID-19

 - Service providers will work with ComReg on complaints from consumers who feel they are not being treated fairly in relation to these commitments

-The commitments will remain in place until at least 30 June 2020.
+The commitments will remain in place until 31 August 2020.

 You can read more in the full Government announcement.

 If you have overpaid income tax or Universal Social Charge (USC) because of being laid off, any refund due to you will be administered by your employer and paid to you through payroll.
 Refunds will be repaid to your employer through Revenue’s COVID-19 Wage Subsidy Scheme.
 You should contact Revenue directly if you run into, or are facing difficulty in meeting a tax repayment or underpayment.